 - Ozone (O3)occurs naturally in the upper atmosphere where it is beneficial.
 However, ozone in the lower atmosphere creates the urban haze which we call smog.
 Automobiles and electricity generation are top contributors to ground level ozone.
 According to the American Lung Association, breathing ozone can lead to shortness of breath, lung inflammation, asthma attacks, and for children who grow up in areas with high ozone pollution, greater risk of lifelong lung disease.

 - Mercury is a highly toxic metal that is released from coal-fired power plants.
 Mercury accumulates in the fat cells of fish and other animals.
 When humans eat the fish, they are exposed to mercury.
-Mercury causes permanent damage to the liver and central nervous system, causing loss of motor function, slurred speech, tunnel vision, and loss of hearing.
+Mercury causes permanent damage to the liver and central nervous system.
+This can lead to loss of motor function, slurred speech, tunnel vision, and loss of hearing.

 It’s more important now than ever before to stay relevant and up-to-date with technology that is saving our planet.
-Gensuite helps by offering a Sustainability & Energy Management suite of applications that can help reduce your company’s carbon footprint as your industry continues to evolve.
+Gensuite helps by offering a Sustainability & Energy Management solution.
+This consists of a suite of applications that can help reduce your company’s carbon footprint as your industry continues to evolve.

 - Baseline and track your sustainability footprint; identify trends in consumption, costs, and emissions